madrian98/OlimpicMedals/README.md

-# OlimpicMedals
+# OlympicMedals

 # About project
-Olimpic medal history (1896-2022) data exploration in Python and its libraries(e.g., Pandas, NumPy, PyCountry , Plotly). <br />
+Olympic medal history (1896-2022) data exploration in Python and its libraries(e.g., Pandas, NumPy, PyCountry , Plotly). <br />

 The data was downloaded from:https://www.kaggle.com/datasets/surajjha101/countries-olympics-medals-since-1896.